Photoshop Sparkle Brush And Motion Trail Effect

 There's quite a few steps involved but they're all very simple, and as always, I'll be explaining each step as we go so everyone can follow along.

-This version of the tutorial has been updated and expanded for Photoshop CC and is fully compatible with Photoshop CS6.
+This version of the tutorial has been updated and expanded for Photoshop CC but is fully compatible with Photoshop CS6.
 If you're using CS5 or earlier, you'll want to follow along with the original version of this tutorial.

 Here's the photo I'll be using for this tutorial.
 I downloaded this one from Adobe Stock: